SGDInstitute/apollo/content/collections/pages/mblgtacc/about.md

     type: countdown
     enabled: true
 updated_by: cc1d6f85-bab6-480d-8bd1-226c3d628cb2
-updated_at: 1708792458
+updated_at: 1708794624
 description: "The Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC) is an annual conference held to connect, educate, and empower queer and trans+ college students and young adults around the Midwest and beyond.
-To date, MBLGTACC is America's largest and oldest continuously-held conference for queer and trans+ college students."
+To date, MBLGTACC is America's largest and oldest continuously-held conference of its kind."
 ---